Healthera Pharmacy App

 To prevent stress-related hair loss, manage stress with relaxation techniques, exercise regularly, get enough sleep, and use gentle hair care products.

-A man checks his hair in the mirror to check his hair growth from taking 1mg of finasteride daily.
+A man checks his hair in the mirror to check his hair growth after using rosemary oil.